-It's worth noting that Billy Crystal's woefully disappointing film MR. SATURDAY NIGHT (1992) covers similar ground, so similar that it plays like a badly cribbed hybrid of THE COMEDIAN and Neil Simon's excellent THE SUNSHINE BOYS (1975).
-Billy Crystal is a great comic actor but he's no Mickey Rooney; THE COMEDIAN is the one to see.
+It's worth noting that Billy Crystal's disappointing film MR. SATURDAY NIGHT (1992) covers similar ground, so similar that it plays like a hybrid of THE COMEDIAN and Neil Simon's THE SUNSHINE BOYS (1975).
+Billy Crystal is a great comic actor but Mickey Rooney in THE COMEDIAN is the one to see.